Contents

-A project slows down without a clear reason.
-A developer who normally moves quickly suddenly seems to struggle with simple tasks.
-The backlog grows in strange ways, and the roadmap feels slippery.
+If your project slows down without a clear reason, developers who normally move quickly suddenly seem to struggle with simple tasks, your backlog grows in strange ways, and the roadmap forward feels unclear, your engineering team may be stretching past its bandwidth.

 The real harm shows up later when productivity drops across the whole development team, technical debt accumulates, and critical projects keep missing their targets.